 Excluding the assessment which requires pre-payment, payments are made on the ldshopeandrecovery.com website at the conclusion of each visit.
 For your convenience, we use paypal and accept all credit cards that they accept currently.

 When requested, we can bill your bishop or ecclesiastical leader if he has authorized payment.
-If you indicate that a bishop or other ecclesiastical leader will be paying for any portion of your bill, an Authorization to Release Confidential Information form must be signed to allow contact with the Bishop or ecclesiastical leader.
-If your leader changes during the course of your work, you must discuss your arrangement with the new leader, notify LDS Hope and Recovery, and sign a new release form.
+If you indicate that a bishop or other ecclesiastical leader will be paying for any portion of your bill, an email releasing confidentiality must be submitted to allow contact with the Bishop or ecclesiastical leader.
+If your leader changes during the course of your work, you must discuss your arrangement with the new leader, notify LDS Hope and Recovery, and send a new release.